Souq-G-Commerce/souq-etf/README.md

  |____/   \___/   \___/   \__\_\ (_) |_|     |___| |_| \_| /_/   \_\ |_| \_|  \____| |_____|

 ```
-# Souq NFT AMM V1
+# Souq ETF

-This repository contains all the core smart contract source code for Souq ETF V1.
+This repository contains all the core smart contract source code for Souq ETF.
 The repository uses Hardhat as development environment for compilation, testing and deployment tasks.

 # What is Souq?

-Souq.finance is building an ETF with Automated Market Maker (AMM).
+Souq has developed on-chain ETFs that are constructed of baskets of high quality tokens from revenue-generating protocols that meet a stringent set of inclusion criteria.
+Not only this, but most of these tokens can be staked to generate yield.
+This provides investors with sustainable yield, as well as thematic token appreciation exposure to whichever sector the ETF is focused on.
+We're excited to bring this battle tested asset class to the DeFi ecosystem, as we think it has the potential to fuel wealth creation for the new global retail investor class.

 ## License
 This repository is under Business Source License explained in the LICENSE.md file in this directory.